-4.8.
-Social Epistemology
+4.3.5 Social Epistemology

 The term "social epistemology" is a nomenclature that marks the social turn of epistemology.
 It is an epistemological position that emphasizes the need to examine the connection between social realities and cognitive processes.
-Audi (1999) sees social epistemology as "the study of the social dimensions or determinants of knowledge, or the ways in which social factors promote or perturb the quest for knowledge".
-In effect, epistemology takes a social turn whenever it investigates the basic epistemological questions about the nature, sources, and scope of knowledge with the consideration of how the individual is embedded in social circumstances and how he/she relies on other people and aspects of social environment in order to gain knowledge.
+Audi (1999) sees social epistemology as "the study of the social dimensions or determinants of knowledge, or how social factors promote or perturb the quest for knowledge".
+In effect, epistemology takes a social turn whenever it investigates the basic epistemological questions about the nature, sources, and scope of knowledge with the consideration of how the individual is embedded in social circumstances and how he/she relies on other people and aspects of the social environment to gain knowledge.

-Social epistemology is a paradigm shift in the understanding of the determinants of knowledge from subjective epistemology to group epistemology - subjective epistemology is the traditional approach to cognitive questions that focuses largely on how the individual comes to know about the world, other minds and other subject matters.
-In this sense, traditional or subjective epistemology seeks to establish the resources available to the individual in terms of evidence, experience and what sort of capabilities such as reason, intuition can be brought to bear to resolve epistemological questions such as what can I know?
+Social epistemology is a paradigm shift in the understanding of the determinants of knowledge from subjective epistemology to group epistemology - subjective epistemology is the traditional approach to cognitive questions that focuses largely on how the individual comes to know about the world, other minds, and other subject matters.
+In this sense, traditional or subjective epistemology seeks to establish the resources available to the individual in terms of evidence, experience, and what sort of capabilities such as reason, and intuition can be brought to bear to resolve epistemological questions such as what can I know?
 How do I know it?
 What is reasonable for one to believe?
-What justifies one's knowledge about things?
-There are three basic approaches to social epistemology.
+What justifies one social epistemology.
 We shall classify them in this study guide as:

-- 4.8.1.
-Social Dependency of Knowledge: This approach to social epistemology underscores the social dependent character of the individual on certain kinds of social factors in the process of knowing and forming reasonable beliefs.
-It views social epistemology as simply a description of how social factors influence beliefs, without concern for the rationality or truth of these beliefs. - 4.8.2.
+Social Dependency of Knowledge: This approach to social epistemology underscores the socially dependent character of the individual on certain kinds of social factors in the process of knowing and forming reasonable beliefs.
+It views social epistemology as simply a description of how social factors influence beliefs, without concern for the rationality or truth of these beliefs.

 Integrative Specialism: This is the division of labour approach to intellectual inquiry.
 It is the dimension of social epistemology that investigates how individuals (experts) work together to acquire knowledge.
 This is usually obtainable in the content of a research team or other teams of investigators where each expert focuses on a segment of the research for quality investigation.
-The findings of each specialist are then integrated in order to achieve the main objective of the research.
-An example of this form of social epistemology is what is termed interdisciplinary inquiry where division of epistemic labour is required. - 4.8.3.
+The findings of each specialist are then integrated to achieve the main objective of the research.
+An example of this form of social epistemology is what is termed interdisciplinary inquiry where division of epistemic labour is required.

 Group-Individual knowledge: This approach to social epistemology investigates the possibility of reducing group knowledge to the levels of individuals within the group.
 Here, the individual comes to know something only because that knowledge is parasitic on what the group knows.
-For instance, if we say that the federal government of Nigeria knows that state policing is an imperative for national security this entails that the official(s) of government knows this on the basis of the knowledge of the body which they belong.
+For instance, if we say that the federal government of Nigeria knows that state policing is imperative for national security this entails that the official(s) of government know this based on the knowledge of the body to which they belong.

-4.9.
-Moral Epistemology
+4.3.6 Moral Epistemology